 Unusual Features and the Scandi Makeover

-Most people might opt for a more woody shade, but for a truly Nordic look, you would go for white or grey/black.
-Once the floor is fixed, the rest falls into place naturally (if you’re a Scandi).
+Most people might opt for a woody shade, but for a truly Nordic look, you would go for white or grey/black.
+Once the floor is fixed, the rest falls into place naturally.

 Near Completion – Scandi Makeover and the Living Room

-This allows for attention to turn to the things that really matter: the food on the table, the books on the shelves, the framed pictures and paintings, and on the people in the room.
+This allows for attention to turn to the things that really matter: the food on the table, the books on the shelves, the framed pictures and paintings, and on family and friends visiting.

-Maybe herein lies part of the answer to the question: what is the Danish ‘hygge’ all about.
-It’s about creating a comfortable space for living in the moment and focusing on human interaction.
+Herein lies also part of the answer to the question: what is the Danish ‘hygge’ all about.
+It’s about creating a comfortable space for a Scandi living room makeover and on focusing on human interaction.

 Top Tips for when the Builders get to work on your Living Room